-US Navy secured a lease to a 700 acre tract at Ewa in the early 1930s and built a dirigible mooring mast & a 1,500' oil-surfaced emergency runway at this location.
-When dirigibles were phased out, the airfield was used for Marine Corps aircraft in 1939.
+In the early 1930s, the U. S. Navy (USN) secured a lease to a 700 acre tract of land at Ewa and built a dirigible mooring mast and a 1,500' oil-surfaced emergency runway at this location.
+When dirigibles were phased out by 1939, Ewan Airfield was used by U. S. Marine Corps aircraft and became known as Marine Corps Air Station, Ewa.
 During 1940, the Navy purchased an additional 3,500 acres to expand Ewa.
 By December 1941, four runways were built at Ewa along with hangers and buildings.

 American units based at Ewa Field

 VMF-212 (F4F) comissioned March 1, 1942 C. O. Major Harold W. Bauer March 29, 1942 Port Vila / Tontouta

 VMF-224 (F4F) comissioned May 1, 1942

 VMF-213 (F4U) 1944

 Until the early 1950s, Ewa Field remained in use by the Marines.
 For jet aircraft, Ewa Field's shorter runway approaches and proximity to NAS Barber's Point made it unsuitable and the Marine aviation units relocated to Kaneohe Bay.
 Disused as of 1952, Ewa was incorporated into NAS Barber's Point.
 The vast majority of the buildings of the former Marine Corps base were demolished in the subsequent years.

 The former airfield area became part of the Barber's Point Golf Course.
 The runways and revetments are overgrown.
 Today, a memorial at Ewa Field is dedicated to Marine Aviators.